 - Tasks: this is the number of tasks that have been assigned to the work order.

 - ETC Hours – this is the Estimated Time to Complete in hours for all the tasks combined.
-The ETC is taken from the labor amount entered on each item, either on the Item Master or by a manual adjustment from a salesperson or project manager.
+The ETC comes from the labor amount entered on each item, either on the Item Master or a manual adjustment from a salesperson or project manager.

-- Total Time – this is a total for all the hours worked on this work order.
-This is a sum of all time entries
+- Total Time – this is a total for all the hours worked on this work order and is a sum of all time entries

 Next, you see the time entry log.
 Every check-in and manual time entry is documented here for your review.
 Fields include:

-- – the Memo icon indicates that a note was entered on the time entry.
+- – the Memo icon indicates that a technician entered a note on the time entry.
 Click on the thought bubble to read the note.